ESMWG/NoahMP-Example/README.md

 Note: Ubuntu is recommonded for this training material.

-Once the Linux environment is setted up, install the Fortran compiler and NetCDF4 library by typing the following commands in your terminal:
+In your Linux environment, type the following commands in the terminal to install the Fortran compiler, NetCDF4, and MPI:
 ```
 sudo apt update && upgrade
+sudo apt install gcc gfortran
-sudo apt install gcc gfortran netcdf-bin libnetcdf-dev libnetcdff-dev
+sudo apt install netcdf-bin libnetcdf-dev libnetcdff-dev
 sudo apt install openmpi-bin libopenmpi-dev
 ```